dradtke/blog/content/post/gtk-giphy.md

   <a href="/extras/gtk-giphy/giphy-viewer.sha1" download>checksum</a>
 </div>
 <br>

+Full source is provided at the end of Part III.

 Functionally, this app isn't too complicated.
 You type in a search term, hit Enter, and it will look up and display a random GIF matching your query